paulfoley/Udacity_Nanodegree-Full_Stack/Bug_Management/README.md

 ## Project Overview

-In this project, we will create a simple application that creates a bug tracker.
+In this project, we will create a simple database that can track bugs.

 ## Getting Started